IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Specificity**

-At some point in your work, you'll find yourself in the situation where multiple CSS rules will have selectors matching the same element.
+At some point in your work, you'll find yourself in a situation where multiple CSS rules will have selectors matching the same element.
 In such cases, which CSS rule "wins", and ends up being the one that is finally applied to the element?
-This is controlled by a mechanism called the Cascade, One of the most important concepts to master as you start to dig into more advanced concepts is specificity, Specificity is basically a measure of how specific a selector is.(Source: MDN)
+This is controlled by a mechanism called the Cascade, One of the most important concepts to master as you start to dig into more advanced concepts is specificity, Specificity is basically a measure of how specific a selector is.
+(Source: MDN)

 #### 📖 Contents